Wormholes with Ends of the World: Introduction

 In this work, we construct a class of wormhole solutions in Euclidean AdS$_3$ Einstein gravity with massive particles and dynamical end-of-the-world (EOW) branes \cite{KR00,KR01}.
-Such wormhole configurations connect multiple asymptotic boundaries, which themselves are 2D manifolds with boundaries.\footnote{To avoid confusion, we will often refer to the boundaries of such 2D surfaces as ``borders" to distinguish them with boundaries of 3D manifolds.} Due to this feature, it is natural to expect they are related to 2D boundary conformal field theories (BCFTs) \cite{Cardy89}, i.e.,~2D CFTs defined on bordered Riemann surfaces.\footnote{They are extension of CFTs rather than analogues, so the word ``BCFT'' refers to a CFT on a general orientable Riemann surface, either closed or bordered.} Indeed, we will demonstrate using simple examples that the contributions coming from these wormholes nicely match the results from averaging over BCFT data in a BCFT ensemble that is consistent with universal asymptotics obtained from CFT and BCFT bootstrap\cite{CMMT19,Kusuki18,Kusuki21,NT22}.
+Such wormhole configurations connect multiple asymptotic boundaries, which themselves are 2D manifolds with borders.\footnote{To avoid confusion, we will often refer to the boundaries of such 2D surfaces as ``borders" to distinguish them from boundaries of 3D manifolds.} Due to this feature, it is natural to expect a connection with 2D boundary conformal field theories (BCFTs) \cite{Cardy89}, i.e.,~2D CFTs defined on bordered Riemann surfaces.\footnote{We will often think of BCFTs as extensions of CFTs rather than analogs, so the term ``BCFT'' refers to a CFT on a general orientable Riemann surface, whether compact or bordered.} Indeed, we will demonstrate using simple examples that the contributions coming from these wormholes nicely match the results from averaging over BCFT data in an ensemble that is consistent with universal asymptotics obtained from BCFT bootstrap (which includes the CFT bootstrap as a subset) \cite{CMMT19,Kusuki18,Kusuki21,NT22}.
 This largely extends the paradigm of the correspondence between the wormhole contributions in semiclassical gravity and the ensemble average over non-gravitational quantum theories.
-We will also present no-go theorems forbidding certain wormhole configurations with EOW branes, which implies that certain data in the BCFT do not exhibit averaging.
+We will also present no-go theorems forbidding certain wormhole configurations with EOW branes, implying that certain data in the BCFT do not exhibit averaging.